 All intersections must be designed in accordance with Austroads ‘Guide to Road Design’, parts 4 and 4a.

-Generally, in urban areas roads should intersect with roads in the same class or those immediately above or below in classification.
+Generally, roads should intersect with roads in the same class or those immediately above.
 T-junctions are preferred to cross intersections particularly for local roads.
-The angle of the intersection should be 90º although a minimum of 70º can be used when justified by other constraints.
-Multi-leg intersections may require control by roundabouts.
-Intersections on curves, particularly on the inside of curves other than large radius curves, are to be avoided.
+The angle of the intersection should be 90º although a minimum of 70º can be used when justified by other constraints and with agreement of Council.
+Multi-leg intersections may require control by roundabouts, or traffic lights.
+Intersections on curves, particularly on the inside of curves other than large radius curves, >500m are to be avoided.

-All road intersections in residential areas should have a kerb radius at intersections of 4m to 6m.
-An alternative and reduced kerb radius may be considered to enhance pedestrian facility in low-speed environments and must be subject to the acceptance of Council.
-All intersections in industrial areas should have a minimum kerb radius of 13.5m with corner with splays of 6m or subject to specific design.
-Intersections in all other 50km/h or lower speed environments must have the lot corners splayed by a minimum of 4m along both boundaries, although these may be dispensed with in low design speed environments provided that there is adequate provision for pedestrians and utility services.
+All road intersections in residential areas should have a kerb radius at intersections of 6m, but subject to meeting the design vehicle swept path requirement.
+An alternative and reduced kerb radius may be considered to enhance pedestrian facility in low-speed environments (<50km/h) and is subject to acceptance by Council.
+All intersections in industrial areas should have a minimum kerb radius of 13.5m subject to the meeting the design vehicle swept paths and with corner with splays of 6m or subject to specific design.
+Intersections in > 50km/h areas must have the lot corners splayed by a minimum of 4m along both boundaries, although these may be dispensed with, in low design speed environments provided that there is adequate provision for pedestrians and utility services.

 Corner boundary splays must be subject to specific design in higher speed environments to ensure safe visibility at intersections.
+If cycleway infrastructure is required, use council’s and in their absence, refer to Auckland Transport ‘Engineering Design Code – Cycling Infrastructure’ version 1 Approach to clear space – driver gives way to cyclist section 06 – intersection’

 Arterial road intersections

-For intersections with arterial roads the engineering plans /must alsoshow the sight distance provided at each intersection plus the following information:
+For intersections with arterial roads the engineering plan long sections must include the following information:

 Design speed.